nimaazha/CG_Kuerteil/README.md

 2. [First aid kit army](https://assetstore.unity.com/packages/3d/props/first-aid-kit-army-148353)

-3. EBAL STUDIOS - Space Missiles: Unfortunately this asset has been depricated and removed from unity asset store
+3. EBAL STUDIOS - Space Missiles:
+   Unfortunately this asset has been depricated and removed from unity asset store

-      All the three assets above were free to use on the unity asset store.
+  All the three assets above were free to use on the unity asset store at the time they were used for this project.

 ## Author
 * **Nima Azimihashemi** - [Github](https://github.com/nimaazha)